illiafox/autumn-2021-intern-assignment/readme.md

 Skip = false # true - disable
 ```

-Free version has limitation **150 requests per hour**, settings are placed in the structure:
+The free version has a limitation of **150 requests per hour**,the settings are placed in the structure:

 ```toml
 [Exchanger]